Parallel Sets

 Requirements

-Mac OS X: Requires a recent version of Mac OS X 10.5 (Leopard) on a 64-bit architecture.
+• Mac OS X: Requires at least Mac OS X 10.5 (Leopard) on a 64-bit architecture.
 This includes all but the first generation of Intel-based Macs, and anything running on a G5.
 The program uses Java 6, which is only available in a 64-bit flavor.

 Download